-Immelmann - Common name given to a Family 7 figure consisting of an inside halfloop up followed immediately by a half slow roll to upright.

-Inside - Same as "positive".
-Used primarily to describe positive looping figures and snap rolls.

-Intermediate - The third of the five categories of aerobatic competition.
+- Immelmann Common name given to a Family 7 figure consisting of an inside half-loop up followed immediately by a half slow roll to upright.
+Inside - Same as "positive". - Inside Same as "positive".
+Used primarily to describe positive looping figures and snap rolls. - Intermediate The third of the five categories of aerobatic competition.
 Intermediate competitors fly three programs: a Known Compulsory program which changes each year, a Free Program of their own design, and an Unknown Program.

-Interruption, Program - An interruption in the normal, unbroken sequence of flying each figure of a contest flight.
+- Interruption, Program An interruption in the normal, unbroken sequence of flying each figure of a contest flight.
 A program interruption may be intentionally taken by a pilot (e.g., to gain altitude) or unintentionally incurred through pilot error (e.g., turning the wrong way on the x-axis).
-In all cases, a program interruption will result in penalty points being assessed against the pilot's total score for the flight.

-Judges, IAC Approved List of - A list of current and approved Judges maintained by IAC.
-Only Judges from this list, or another organization approved by the IAC, can be used at IAC sanctioned competitions.

-Judges, National - The highest level of IAC Judges.
-National judges may judge at any IAC contest including the U. S. National Aerobatic Championships.

-Judges, Regional - The first level of IAC Judges.
-Regional judges may judge at any IAC contest except the U.S. National Aerobatic Championships.

-K-Factor - The difficulty factor for each maneuver taken from the FAI Aerobatic Catalogue, which, when added together, becomes the "K" for a figure.
+In all cases, a program interruption will result in penalty points being assessed against the pilot's total score for the flight. - Judges, IAC Approved List of A list of current and approved Judges maintained by IAC.
+Only Judges from this list, or another organization approved by the IAC, can be used at IAC sanctioned competitions. - Judges, National The highest level of IAC Judges.
+National judges may judge at any IAC contest including the U.S. National Aerobatic Championships. - Judges, Regional The first level of IAC Judges.
+Regional judges may judge at any IAC contest except the U.S. National Aerobatic Championships. - K-Factor The difficulty factor for each maneuver taken from the FAI Aerobatic Catalogue, which, when added together, becomes the "K" for a figure.
 The higher the K-Factor, the more difficult the maneuver.
-Known Compulsory Program - A different sequence of figures for each

-Known Compulsory Program - A different sequence of figures for each category, Sportsman through Unlimited, published at the beginning of each contest year.
+Known Compulsory Program A different sequence of figures for each - Known Compulsory Program A different sequence of figures for each category, Sportsman through Unlimited, published at the beginning of each contest year.
 The first Known Compulsory is a qualification flight.
-(See 5.2)

-Lay-down 8 - Same as "Horizontal 8".

-Maneuver - Any one of the basic aerobatic movements which may be combined to make a figure (e.g., a half-loop plus a half slow roll are two maneuvers combined to make the Immelmann figure).

-Multiple Rolls - Any linked roll of more than 360° rotation or any two unlinked rolls of any amount of rotation in the same or opposite direction.
+(See 5.2) - Lay-down 8 Same as "Horizontal 8". - Maneuver Any one of the basic aerobatic movements which may be combined to make a figure (e.g., a half-loop plus a half slow roll are two maneuvers combined to make the Immelmann figure). - Multiple Rolls Any linked roll of more than 360° rotation or any two unlinked rolls of any amount of rotation in the same or opposite direction.

-NAA - The National Aeronautic Association, based in Washington, D. C., is the representative of the FAI in the United States.
-It, in turn, dele-